 Insider Tip: If possible, a weeknight or early dinner date night is better if you want to avoid crowds.

 2640 Historic Decatur Rd.

 Dine out at this spot that's boisterous and cool.
 Not to mention, well known for our faves the Surfin' California burrito and Knockout fries.
 Good to know that it gets busy so visiting during off hours is more enjoyable.
 The chips and salsa are sure to open up your fam to talk time.
 Plus, the cool decor is a definite conversation starter.

 Inside Tip: It's worth it to book the champions table.
 (Online the day before).
 You'll pass up the line and eat at the gold table with cool accessories.

 Catch a Flick as a Fam

 From drive-in theaters to luxury cinemas and family flashback films to the newest blockbusters, seeing a movie as a family is a super fun outing for film fans.
 We've rounded-up the best movie theaters in the city so all you have to do is decide what you want to see and bring your appetite for popcorn!
 Click here for our list.

 La Jolla Cheese Shop

-Insider Tip: Treat yourselves to one of the freshly made oatmeal cookies.
+Insider Tip: Treat yourselves to one of their freshly made "world famous flourless oatmeal cookies."

 2165 Avenida De La Playa